 Our market leading charge points connect to any EV and have been sourced by our product experts, who have tapped into their extensive knowledge of the expanding sector to find the best products with proven reliability and top value.
 You can also choose from a full range of EV cables and accessories.

 Cost of installing home car charger

 Let’s drill down and see what costs are involved in installing your home car charger, as well as what to be aware of when planning your EV charger.
 Let’s choose for example an EV charger that costs £500.
-On average, the installation would be around £350-400 and then you can deduct the government grant that in this example would give you £350 towards the installation cost.
+On average, the installation would be around £350-400.

 Government grant for electric car chargers